 Line 3.
-Xiu now means embarrass or shame, but it is the original form of delicacy , offer (as tribute), to eat (the ideogram is hand + sheep).
+Xiu now means embarrass or shame, and also 'the look of the face because of sorrow', but it is the original form of "delicacy, offer (as tribute), to eat (the ideogram is hand + sheep)".
 I found the 'offering in expiation for a wrong' in Wu.
 It explains the change in meaning from offer to shame.

 Line 4.
 'Cultivate': chou is plowed field, companion, who.
 So it should maybe be translated as 'In the fields of brightness and contentment', maybe meaning something like finding your Buddha-soul?
 "Brightness" is Li, name of hex.30.

 Line 5.
 I guess it means one should tie things to something alive, growing, productive, as soon as one gets a fear of failure.
 Wilhelm says 'Standstill is giving way', but the character for giving way is rather something like 'relaxed' (a person and/under a tree).
 In a time of obstruction the best attitude is to be relaxed, and if one panics, not to try frantically to hold on to things, but to connect them (or oneself) to something which is rooted in the earth, and growing - fast, like Mulberry.
 Other meanings of Sang, Mulberry: Mulberry and Catalpa (Lindera) is 'home', native place or people.
 Mulberry and Elm is old age.
 Sang-Chung and Sang-Chien are two places known for their profligacy.

 Line 6.
 'Rejoicing': the character is to beat the drum and sing.